Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 Nasal fold resection in a pug 4

-The classification is important: Pugs have several anatomical factors that make their eyes vulnerable – large palpebral fissures, incomplete eyelid closure ( lagophthalmos ), medial entropion ( medial entropion ), trichiasis originating from the caruncle, and, of course, nasal hairs.
+The classification is important: Pugs have several anatomical factors that make their eyes vulnerable – large palpebral fissures, incomplete eyelid closure (Lagophthalmos), medial blepharoplasty (medial entropion componentTrichiasis originating from the caruncle and hairs from the nasal fold.
 This overall constellation is summarized as "brachycephalic ocular syndrome" (BOS).
-Clinics and universities abroad point out that pugs are particularly prone to developing pigmentary keratitis, corneal ulcers, and persistent tear duct problems.
+Clinics and universities abroad point out that Pugs are particularly prone to developing pigmentary keratitis, corneal ulcers, and persistent tear duct problems.
 Today's Veterinary Practice+1

-Not every corneal irritation has the same cause – that's precisely why I differentiate very carefully during consultations: Does the irritation originate primarily from the nasal fold (hair/moist skin touching the cornea), or are other components dominant, such as medial entropion and caruncle trichiasis?
+Not every corneal irritation has the same cause – that's precisely why I differentiate very carefully during consultations: Does the irritation originate primarily from the nasal fold (hair/moist skin touching the cornea), or are other components such as medial entropion and caruncle trichiasis dominant?
 This differentiation is crucial, as it determines the treatment.
-The Royal Veterinary College (UK), for example, states that a medial canthoplasty procedure (shortening the palpebral fissure and correcting the medial lid margin) may be necessary for many brachycephalic patients; in some cases, ridge reduction on the bridge of the nose is also performed if the fold touches the cornea. rvc.ac.uk+1
+The Royal Veterinary College (UK), for example, states that a medial canthoplasty-Procedure (shortening of the palpebral fissure and correction of the medial eyelid margin) may be necessary in many brachycephalic patients; in some cases, wrinkle reduction on the bridge of the nose is added if the wrinkle touches the cornea. rvc.ac.uk+1

 For which dogs is nasal fold resection suitable in Pugs?

-nasal fold resection in pugs when the fold clearly touches the cornea or when irritation/infection repeatedly occurs within the fold itself.
+The Nasal fold resection during Pug I recommend this procedure if the fold clearly touches the cornea or if irritation/infection repeatedly occurs within the fold itself.
 Indications include: chronic tearing (especially nasal tearing), dark pigment streaks on the cornea towards the nose, recurring blinking/squinting, pawing, recurring superficial corneal ulcers, or foul-smelling, moist inflammation in the fold.
-Expert sources explain that such skin folds create warm, moist niches where bacteria and yeast proliferate, and that contact between fold hairs and the cornea can lead to keratitis, ulcers, and pigmentation.
+Expert sources explain that such skin folds create warm, moist niches where bacteria and yeast thrive, and that contact between fold hairs and the cornea can lead to keratitis, ulcers, and pigmentation.
 PDSA+1

-At the same time, it's important to know that in some pugs, a simple nasal fold resection isn't sufficient because the underlying condition is more extensive.
-Modern ophthalmological reviews show that shortening the palpebral fissure through medial canthoplasty often provides more lasting corneal protection; the nasal fold is then less frequently removed and only treated separately if it's very prominent. tieraugen.com
+At the same time, it's important to know that for a number of pugs, a purely [unclear] approach is sufficient.
+Nasal fold resection in pugs Not because the underlying disease is more widespread.
+Modern ophthalmological reviews show that the shortening of the palpebral fissure due to medial canthoplasty often offers more sustainable protection of the cornea; the nasal fold is then less frequently removed additionally and only treated separately if the fold is very prominent. tieraugen.com

 Preliminary examination: eyes, breathing, anesthesia risk

-Before every nasal fold resection on a pug, I systematically examine:
+Before each Nasal fold resection in pugs I will systematically examine:

 • Ocular surface (fluorescein staining on ulcers, tear production/Schirmer test, slit lamp examination, pigment distribution).